microsoft/aed-rust-learn-content/automated-tests/includes/2-exercise-unit-tests.md

-# Exercise - Writing Unit Tests
+# Exercise - Write unit tests

-In this exercise you'll be prompted to write two test functions for the `is_even` function, until the code compiles and both tests passes.
-You should edit only the body of the two test functons.
+In this exercise you'll write two test functions for the `is_even` function.
+You'll know the exercise is complete once the code compiles and both tests passes.
+You should edit only the body of the two test functions.

 ```rust
 pub fn is_even(num: i32) -> bool {